iRaneem/Recommendation-Systems-using-VAE-CF/README.md

 # Recommendation Systems using (VAE-CF)
-in this project we have explore the following research paper, https://arxiv.org/pdf/1802.05814v1.pdf implement its findings, and further improve upon the proposed methodology.
-Through our implementation and enhancements, we strive to contribute to the advancement of personalized recommendations and push the boundaries of existing techniques.
-## Recommendation Systems using VAE-CF

 In this project, we have explored the research paper titled [Variational Autoencoders for Collaborative Filtering](https://arxiv.org/pdf/1802.05814v1.pdf) and implemented its findings.
 We aim to further improve upon the proposed methodology to contribute to the advancement of personalized recommendations and push the boundaries of existing techniques.